New Survey: Leveraging real-time data delivers higher revenue growth and increased developer productivity. Learn more.

 DataStax provides Support of eligible software under the terms of this Support Policy as long as Customer maintains a current subscription to Support.
 “Support” means the services described in this Support Policy and does not include one-time services or other services not specified in this Support Policy, such as training, consulting or custom development.
-This Support Policy is part of and subject to an agreement with DataStax (the “Agreement”) that includes (unless Customer has executed a separate agreement with DataStax) the Enterprise Terms (at www.datastax.com/terms) and the Order Schedule under which Customer purchased its Subscription to Support.
+This Support Policy is part of and subject to an agreement with DataStax (the “Agreement”) that incorporates this Support Policy and the Order Schedule under which Customer purchased its Subscription to Support.

 Support covers only the software delivered to Customer by DataStax under the Agreement (the “Supported Software”).
 The Supported Software includes the open source software and other third party components delivered to Customer by DataStax.
 Similar third party components might be available from other sources, but Support covers only the software delivered to Customer by DataStax.

 For Customer’s using DSE 6.8 and above without Search, Graph or Analytics workloads, Supported Software also includes the open source project Stargate.
 No license to Stargate is provided under this Agreement, but DataStax will Support Customer’s use of Stargate as set forth herein.
 Documentation for Stargate shall be found at: https://stargate.io/docs. –

 2. Technical Contacts